maxholli/rtree/README.md

-# rtree
+# R-tree

-/btree contains a working implementation of a B-tree, based on Cormen, Chapter 18.
+[./btree](https://github.com/maxholli/rtree/tree/main/btree) contains a working implementation of a B-tree, based on Cormen, Chapter 18.

 TODO:
-Create a basic implementation of an R-Tree.
+- Create a basic implementation of an R-Tree.